Here is Your Invitation to be a Unit Commissioner

 Do you have a Servant's Heart?

-Yes, then you should be a unit commissioner
+if yes, then you should become a unit commissioner

 I ended 25 years as Scoutmaster